SuperAwesomeLTD/sa-kws-ios-sdk-docs/versions/3.0.0/source/02auth.rst

 ============== ======================== ========
 Value           Type                    Meaning
 ============== ======================== ========
-user            LoggedUserModelProtocol If non-null, the SDK was able to authenticate the user error           Error                   If non-null, an error occurred
+result          LoggedUserModelProtocol If non-null, the SDK was able to authenticate the user error           Error                   If non-null, an error occurred
 ============== ======================== ========